Nikhil-Vardhan1911/-notes-api-node-firebase/README.md

 # Notes API with Node.js and Firebase Firestore

 ## Project Overview
-This is a simple Notes API backend built using Node.js, Express.js, and Firebase Firestore with the Firebase Admin SDK.
-It provides CRUD operations for notes with `title` and `content`, including basic validation and timestamps (`createdAt` and `updatedAt`)
+This is a simple Notes API backend built using Node.js, Express.js, and Firebase Firestore with the Firebase Admin SDK It provides CRUD operations for notes with `title` and `content`, including basic validation and timestamps (`createdAt` and `updatedAt`)

 ## Tech Stack